damianhakert/damianhakert.github.io/source/handbook/infrastructure/index.md

 ## Infrastructure documentation and reference

-Most of the  documentation and reference can be found in [in the Chef Repo](https://dev.gitlab.org/cookbooks/chef-repo).
+Most of the infrastructure documentation and reference can be found in [in the Chef Repo](https://dev.gitlab.org/cookbooks/chef-repo).
 Make sure to check that if you're looking for anything in particular.

-## Always log into the  room
+## Always log into the infrastructure room

-Before you start fixing stuff, log into the [room](https://gitlab.slack.com/messages/infrastructure/) and leave a message.
+Before you start fixing stuff, log into the [infrastructure room](https://gitlab.slack.com/messages/infrastructure/) and leave a message.
 Other people might be working at the same time, especially if there was a pagerduty alert.
 If you don't immediately know what happened, create a postmortem doc with a sequential timeline.

 ### Why did server X stop working on Monday morning?